WILMER KEARNS— A PIVOTAL CHARACTER

 Wilmer Kearns.
 Quaker suffrage activist.
 (1881-1972).
-Wilmer Kearns, the grandfather of Marguerite Kearns, plays an important part in this story as he told his granddaughter as a child the stories of the first wave of the women’s rights movement as he remembered it.
+Wilmer Kearns, the grandfather of Marguerite Kearns, plays an important role in this story as he told his granddaughter as a child the stories of the early women’s rights movement as he remembered it.

-An introduction to Wilmer Kearns, husband of Edna Buckman Kearns, NYS suffrage activist.
-Grandfather to Marguerite Kearns who told her stories about her late grandmother Edna and got her started on learning about the first wave of women’s rights activism during the early 20th century.
+An introduction to Wilmer Kearns, husband of Edna Buckman Kearns, NYS suffrage activist and grandfather to Marguerite who told her stories about her late grandmother Edna and got her started on learning about women’s activism during the early 20th century.